 It was my bounden duty to cover all the concerts each season so I would be there almost religiously to detail the proceedings.
 I must admit that there were songs that kind of wore themselves out and to me Seeger's voice was short of certain qualities that kept the magic from becoming permanent.

 There was one interesting phenomenon that intrigued me for years, Seeger was fascinated with logging songs and had worked out a dramatic scenario for one of them.
 He would haul a small log from off stage to the center and go at it with a big ax while singing the words, using ax strokes for emphasis.
-This was no sissy boy ax but a big banger that had been sharpened to the nth degree, And since he cut his own firewood, Seeger knew the way of the ax and was capable of chopping large chunks as he worked his way to the bottom.

 So there we would have this song of the jolly woodsman plying his trade with large chunks of green timber flying out at the people in the first four rows.
 It was kind of like watching an auto accident about to happen.
 I never saw anybody injured, but there were close calls as brave men batted away wood projectiles to protect their loved ones.